dannyjalon/soot-foil-image-tool/README.md

 3. `measurements.csv`: A .csv file containing a list of the cell width and length measurements (in absolute and euclidean values).
 4. `output_plot_1.png`: Histograms and PDFs of the cells' lengths and widths.

+**Note:** To proceed to the next output image press the 'Esc' button.

 # License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).